TheodoreEhrenborg/pivotal_sae/README.md

 - A: Number of parent features in the dataset
 - B: batch size
 - C: Number of child features in the dataset
+- D: Default---no convention, but should be locally unique
 - E: SAE hidden dim
 - F: reserved for torch.nn.functional
 - G: some multiple of E